El Cid (film): Plot

 Ben Yusuf arrives with his immense invasion army, and Valencia is the only barrier between him and Spain.
 Ordóñez is tortured and killed after being captured on a reconnaissance mission.
 The ensuing battle goes well for the defenders until El Cid is struck in the chest by an arrow and has to return to the city in plain sight of the Moorish army.
 Doctors inform him that they can probably remove the arrow and save his life, but he will be incapacitated for a long time after the surgery.
 Unwilling to abandon his army at this critical moment, Rodrigo obtains a promise from Chimene to leave the arrow and let him ride back into battle, dying or dead.
 A guilt-ridden King Alfonso comes to his bedside and asks for his forgiveness.
 Rodrigo grants it, and Alfonso promises to look after Rodrigo's children.

 Rodrigo dies, and a rumor of his death spreads.
 His allies honor Rodrigo's final wish.
 With help of an iron frame they prop up his body, its eyes staring straight ahead.
 Dressed in full armor and holding an unfurled banner, he is strapped to the back of his horse, Babieca.
 Guided by King Alfonso and Emir al-Mu'tamin riding on either side, the horse leads a mounted charge against Ben Yusuf's now terrified soldiers, who believe that El Cid has risen from the dead.
 In the panic that ensues, Ben Yusuf is thrown from his horse and is crushed beneath Babieca's hooves, leaving his scattered army to be annihilated.
 King Alfonso leads Christians and Moors alike in a prayer for God to receive the soul "of the purest knight of all".
+The film ends with El Cid's horse riding along the coast.